stellio-hub/stellio-context-broker/docs/roadmap.md

 of these features has not yet been scheduled for a release in the near future.
 Please feel free to contact us if you wish to get involved in the implementation or influence the roadmap.

+- Implement multi-attributes support for GeoProperties [#101](https://github.com/stellio-hub/stellio-context-broker/issues/101)
+- Implement distributed capabilities (via support of Context Source as defined in the NGSI-LD specification)
 - Full implementation of the NGSI-LD specification